William Paca Garden Plant Sale Returns In-Person Mother's Day Weekend and Online | Eye On Annapolis

 A tradition for over 40 years, the William Paca Garden Plant Sale returns this year with an in-person event scheduled for Mother’s Day weekend, Saturday, May 8 and Sunday, May 9.
 Hours Saturday are 10am-4pm and on Sunday 12pm-4pm.
 Additionally, an on-line sale featuring curbside pick up will take place beginning May 17.

 In consideration of the need for social distancing, and to keep our shoppers and volunteers safe, the in-person event will be offered with capacity restrictions and timed entry.
 Registration for timed entry and facial coverings will be required.
-Timed entry reservations may be made at www.annapolis.org tomorrow for the general public.
+Timed entry reservations may be made at www.annapolis.org.

 Content Continues Below